vaughan-rich/concurrency-service/README.md

     * AWS Lambda
     * AWS DynamoDB
     * Serverless Framework
+    * TypeScript

 ## How to deploy the service:

-* If you have an AWS account and can [authenticate via the AWS cli](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html), this service can be deployed using the serverless framework via the following command:
+* If you have an AWS account and can [authenticate via the AWS cli](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html), this service can be deployed using the serverless framework via the following command from `src/main/api`:

 ``` sls deploy ```